DamBasement/hugo-blog/content/posts/26-12-2022-television.md

 This is my XMas present for you!

 **SPOILER:** 😎
-Recently I passed my **CRTO** (Certified Red Team Operator) by Zero Point Security.
+Recently I passed my **CRTO** (Certified Red Team Operator) by *Zero Point Security*.
 I will share soon my review about the course material and exam.

 **TIP:**
 For these lovely XMas vacations there is nothing better than watching again, or for the first time:<br />